GPII/universal/documentation/FlowManager.md

 ### reset

-The reserved GPII key "reset" is to be used with the flow manager login/logout APIs to reset the computer.
-These APIs are:
+The reserved GPII key "reset" is to be used with the flow manager login API to reset the computer.
+The API is:

-GET /user/reset/proximityTriggered
 GET /user/reset/login
-GET /user/reset/logout

 See [Reset Computer Documentation](ResetComputer.md) for more details about the reset workflow.

+Note that a separate logout of "reset" is not necessary.
+The final condition of using the "reset" key is to have the "noUser" key log back in the system.

 ## APIs